-Getting divorced is easy—no-fault divorce laws make it so.
 The first step in the divorce process is probably the most difficult step you will take during your divorce: making the decision to divorce at all.
 There are wrong ways and right ways to go about taking that first step.
-Below are things to avoid when trying to decide if divorce is right for them.
+Below are things to avoid when trying to decide if divorce is right for you.

 Don’t Give Up on Your Marriage Until You’ve Done Everything to Solve the Problems